 |Duration & Attendance||Qualification||Tuition fees||Fee type|

-- Applicants with other backgrounds or qualifications, including those without a first degree, can be considered: if you do not meet the normal entry requirements or you have only the minimum academic standard you should pay particular attention in preparing your supporting statement and CV to ensure that you draw attention to evidence of potential success at graduate level.
+- Domestic entry requirements: The normal entry requirement for graduate study is a Bachelor's degree with minimum 2:1 honours.
+In order to meet the academic entry requirements for this programme you should have a minimum 2:1 undergraduate degree with a final mark of at least 60% or above in the UK marking scheme.
+If you are still studying you should be achieving an average of at least 60% or above in the UK marking scheme.
+Applicants with other backgrounds or qualifications, including those without a first degree, can be considered: if you do not meet the normal entry requirements or you have only the minimum academic standard you should pay particular attention in preparing your supporting statement to ensure that you draw attention to evidence of potential success at graduate level.
 This might include publications, preparation of substantial reports or active participation in service development initiatives or funded research.